 14 Common Sales Tax Mistakes in SaaS Businesses and how to avoid them

-If your SaaS business is growing nicely and expanding its reach, then it’s likely your sales tax compliance requirements may very well be changing too!
+If you are selling SaaS online and your business is growing nicely, expanding its reach, then your sales tax compliance requirements may very well be changing too!
 Sales tax in the U.S. can be, well, taxing — but, unfortunately, you can’t afford to drop the ball.
 The stakes are simply too high.

 That’s why we’ve made a list of the typical sales tax mistakes SaaS companies make to help you stay on the right side of the law.
-If you still have questions after reading this article, give us a shout.
+If you still have questions after reading this article or on how you could better sell software online, give us a shout.
 We’re an email or a phone call away and always ready to assist.

 What Is Sales Tax?